 For further reading, please click on Liquidation and Bounce Back Loans.

 Does Insolvency Have an Effect on You?

 Limited company status places a legal fence between your personal and company finances.
 Limited Liability protects directors financially providing they have acted correctly.
-So they usually are not affected by a company failing.
+So they are usually not affected by a company failing.
 So the company liability provided operates correctly, and no guarantees offered, does not affect your assets.

 Insolvency Practitioners report on Directors Conduct.

 No matter what the sales staff promises you upfront.
 Insolvency Practitioners are legally required to investigate the conduct of the directors of the company before their appointment.
 This applies to both a Liquidation and an Administration.
 The report is confidential and is submitted to the Insolvency Service online for review and possible action.
-The insolvency Services may then decide to take action and may consider a directors ban for up to 15 years, though such a term is indeed rare.
+The insolvency services may then decide to take action and may consider a director’s ban for up to 15 years, though such a term is indeed rare.

 What Happens When A Personal Guarantee Exists?

 A personal guarantee presents facts in a more complicated stance.
 Guarantees, however, breach the corporate veil.
 When a company director signs a personal guarantee for like a business loan, this means the holder of the guarantee can use the asset as security.
 For further reading click on ‘Dealing with Personal Guarantee Issues‘